tytydraco/yessleep/out/Youre_allergic_to_tropulin.md

 That’s one of the things I have always been asked at the doctor’s office, ever since I was a little.
 I answer a simple “yes” every time, thinking back to a vague yet dreaded memory from childhood, stuffed in between the more common anxieties that plagued my adolescence.
 The nurse moves on through her routine questions and I forget about it.
 I never had a reason to dwell on those bad memories.
 Not until this morning.

 It wasn’t really an allergy, not like you typically think of one; hives across the skin, throat slowly closing until you can barely breathe.
 It was a mental thing.
-I had just had surgery, tonsils taken out, and I was prescribed tropbulin to reduce the swelling.
+I had just had surgery, tonsils taken out, and I was prescribed tropulin to reduce the swelling.

 I was only ten when all of this happened, an only child, doted on by my single mother.
 About a year before the surgery, my mom and dad got a divorce.
 Mom never told me directly, but from muffled arguments and neighborhood gossip I was able to put together that Mom had seen Dad out with another woman, several times.
 I was shocked to hear this, as any child would be, but it was really, *truly,* shocking.
 It still surprised now as an adult.